-For rural projects, the consultant shall included in drawings a marker note according to Part F Standard Drawings.
-The sign shall be a 300 mm by 300 mm engineer grade reflective surface, with text with blue background, on aluminium backing, mounted on a 3.66 m "U" channel steel post.
+For rural projects, the consultant shall include in drawings a marker note according to Part F Standard Drawings.
+The sign shall be a 300 mm x 300 mm (12 in x 12 in) engineer grade reflective surface, with text with blue background, on aluminium backing, mounted on a 3.66 m "U" channel steel post.
 Text shall be "AIR RELIEF VALVE."